 Flying Into Ireland

-Ireland has two International airports, Dublin Airport and Shannon Airport in Limerick.
+Ireland has two international airports, Dublin Airport and Shannon Airport in Limerick.
 Many people who plan to road trip around the country fly into one and out of the other.
 Dublin Airport is a bit bigger and handles more flights to and from Europe.
 Both have plenty of trans-Atlantic flights.

 You’ll have to shop around a bit to see which airport is cheaper to fly into and out of for your travel days.